maaz011/ML_project/README.md

 Real-time Results: As soon as the user submits the car details, the predicted price is displayed instantly.

-Usage
-Run the Flask App: After setting up the environment and installing dependencies, start the Flask server:

-bash
-Copy code
-python app.py
-Access the Web App: Open a web browser and go to http://127.0.0.1:5000/.

 Input Car Details: In the input form, fill in the required car attributes, such as:
 Make
 Model
 Year of manufacture